kerivin/media-embedder-bot/README.md

 `@bot_username <post link>`

-Write this in any chat, **you don't need to add the bot to a group chat**
+Write this in any chat, **you don't need to add the bot to any chat or start chat with it**

 ## Credits